WesR/Halcyon/usage.md

 ## Halcyon configuration
 + `client.run(halcyonToken=None, userID=None, password=None, homeserver=None, longPollTimeout=None)`
     + You only need to pass in the `halcyonToken`.
 If you would like to use password login without a token, you need the us/pw/hs combo.
     + `longPollTimeout` is time in seconds to long poll the server for more matrix messages.
 The higher the number, the nicer you are to the server.
-Editing this does not affect how long it takes for new matrix messages to reach your bot, but it does save network data the higher it is.
+Editing this does not affect how long it takes for new matrix messages to reach your bot, but it does save network calls.
 Default is 10 seconds.
-Do note, while we wait for the server response, signals to the lib are queued (ie ability to use ctrl^c).
-After doing a ctrl^c, wait for the network timer to go up, or start typing a message in a channel the bot is in.

 ## Hot tip